 Some over-the-counter medications commonly used in the U.S. are prohibited in Mexico.
 Specifically, ones that contain stimulants.
 Medication containing codeine are also prohibited.
 It is illegal to bring some products such as inhalers or allergy and sinus medications that contain pseudoephedrine like Actifed, Sudafed, and Vicks inhalers.
-For more information, The Simple (and most straightforward) Guide to Bringing Your Medication to Mérida will cover this and answer FAQs too!
+What is the best way to bring medication to Mérida?
+In your carry on bag with corresponding prescriptions or a letter from your physician, when applicable.

 Both Mexican and U.S. laws are constantly changing in regards to medications.
 If you still have questions about medications, ingredients, and other products, contact the U.S. Drug Enforcement Administration (DEA) and/or U.S. Customs and Border Protection.